yariv1025/SQL-injection/README.md

 # SQLInjection

-This project will show you the vulnerability of the site by presenting the sql injection.
+This project will present you a vulnerable Website for SQL injection attacks.

 SQL injection is a type of security exploit in which the attacker adds Structured Query Language (SQL) code to a Web form input box to gain access to resources or make changes to data.
 An SQL query is a request for some action to be performed on a database.